ipselium/nsfds3/README.rst

 **nsfds3** is 3D Navier-Stokes Solver that uses finite difference method.
 **nsfds3** is specialized in acoustic simulations.

-**nsfds3** is still in developpement.
+**nsfds3** is still in development.
 It is still full of bugs and comes with **ABSOLUTELY NO WARRANTY**.